webthinkgr/codesniffer/SNIFFS.md

 guidelines that the PSRs are not.

 - `PSR-2` all the rules of [PSR-2][PSR-2] are included.
 - `PSR-5`
     - I have a custom sniff which outputs a warning in cases a deprecated tag is used in comments.
       See the [#comments](SNIFFS.md#comments) section in this file.
-    - Note that PSR-5 is draft state.
+    - Note that [PSR-5][PSR-5] is draft state.
 - `PSR-12`
     - I have applied the rule about 1 space between concatenation.
     - I have created a custom rule copied from [CodingStandard](https://github.com/aik099/CodingStandard) which enforces the instantiation of an object to have parentheses.
-    - Note that PSR-5 is draft state.
+    - Note that [PSR-12][PSR-12] is draft state.

 ## Custom rules.
 The following rules are the ones customized inside this package.

+- `Webthink.Array.LastElementComma` the last element of an multiline array must always have a comma.
+- `Webthink.Classes.ClassCreateInstance` when instantiating a new object it must always have parentheses.
+This rule was based on [PSR-12][PSR-12].
+- `Webthink.Commenting.DeprecatedTagsSniff` according to [PSR-5][PSR-5] there are some tags for PHPDoc that are deprecated.
+In cases when a tag like this is exists then a warning is displayed.
+- `Webthink.Metrics.MethodPerClassLimit` this is a custom rule that checks if the class has more than 10 methods for a warning and 20 methods for errors.
+I personally believe that tests should be **excluded** from this rule.
+This rule was inspired by Object Calisthenics.

 ## Whitespace and style
 - `Generic.Arrays.DisallowLongArraySyntax`